Calculated columns in PostgreSQL using triggers

 CREATE FUNCTION build_user_full_name_func () RETURNS trigger AS ' BEGIN NEW.full_name = NEW.first_name || '' '' || NEW.family_name; RETURN NEW; END; ' LANGUAGE plpgsql;

-What this function does should be obvious: update
+What this function does should be obvious: it updates

-full_name concatenating the other two columns with a space in between.
+full_name by concatenating the other two columns with a space in between.